-Britt is rightly proud – next month she is graduating from Jigsaw after just two years to start work at the NSW Government Department of Premier and Cabinet.
+Britt is rightly proud – she has passed her one-year anniversary working at the NSW Government Department of Premier and Cabinet.
 Her story is one of ambition, energy and the drive to do whatever it takes to make the most of life’s opportunities.

-“I only realised I had Asperger’s when I was 14,15.
-Then I got very scared that there was something wrong with me, but later in life I started to accept myself.
+“I only realised I had autism when I was 14,15.
+Then I got very scared that there was something wrong with me, but later in life, I started to accept myself.
 I was like, oh no, this is me, this is Brittany.

 Fiercely independent, Britt left home for the first time in 2019, moving more than 300km from the coastal town of Old Bar in NSW to Sydney to join Jigsaw.